keef/keef/README.md

 You can view my past projects [here](https://keef.id/projects)

 ### 📝 Currently working
-- Private bot automation on AU/EU/SEA region
+- Custom bot automation on AU/EU/SEA region
 - Providing SaaS services and custom bots to streamline businesses and increase efficiency

 ### 📫 Where to reach me